vnovick/graphql-remote-training-hasura/Readme.md

 - Copy `__raw` key (this is your JWT token)
 - Now you can go to Hasura Console and add the following field `Authentication` and value will be `Bearer [token]` where `[token]` is your Auth0 JWT token

+# Excercise 5 - Permissions

+- Head to Hasura console and add `anonymous` role.
+- Add `HASURA_GRAPHQL_UNAUTHORIZED_ROLE` specifying which role will be used as `anonymous`
+- Set permissions for `anonymous` role to view only published blog posts.
+- Set a user group `user` and allow users to see only their own or public blog posts
+- Set insert permissions.
+Whenever a new blog post is inserted get userId from JWT token and insert it

+# Homework Bonus:
+Business logic techniques
+- Write your own syncronous validation resolver that will trigger Hasura mutation whenever validation succeeds.